09:00

 He is a multi-award-winning and internationally best-selling author of over 20 books, writes a regular column for Forbes and advises and works with many of the world’s best-known organisations.

-He has a combined following of 5 million people across his social media channels and newsletters and was ranked by LinkedIn as one of the top 5 business influencers in the world.
+He has a combined following of five million people across his social media channels and newsletters and was ranked by LinkedIn as one of the top five business influencers in the world.

 The rise of the AI audit colleague 10:20–11:15